-- Opportunities to comprehensively address long term deprivation (impacting health, education and the overall quality of life), particularly within the Evelyn and New Cross wards in the north of the borough will be significantly reduced as development opportunities will be restricted thereby limiting comprehensive physical, social and environmental regeneration. - Opportunities to boost Lewisham's small local economy and local employment by allocating land for employment uses will be lost. - Lewisham will be unlikely to meet the projected housing needs for existing and future residents, which includes the London Plan target of 975 dwellings per annum during the Core Strategy period. - Provision of infrastructure funded through developer contributions, including health, education, open space and recreational facilities will be reduced and may not come forward as the quantum of development will be less.
+- Opportunities to comprehensively address long term deprivation (impacting health, education and the overall quality of life), particularly within the Evelyn and New Cross wards in the north of the borough will be significantly reduced as development opportunities will be restricted thereby limiting comprehensive physical, social and environmental regeneration. - Opportunities to boost Lewisham's small local economy and local employment by allocating land for employment uses and promoting mixed use development will be lost. - Lewisham will be unlikely to meet the projected housing needs for existing and future residents, which includes the London Plan target of 1,105 dwellings per annum during the Core Strategy period. - Provision of infrastructure funded through developer contributions, including health, education, open space and recreational facilities will be reduced and may not come forward as the quantum of development will be less.